ysndr/MSc-Thesis/chapter/related-work.md

 #### LSP as standard tooling

-Today LSP based solutions serve as the go-to-method to implement language analysis tools.
+Today LSP-based solutions serve as the go-to method to implement language analysis tools.
-Especially emerging languages without existing integration with major IDEs make extensive use of the flexibility and reach provided by the LSP.
+Emerging languages in particular take advantage from the the flexibility and reach of the LSP.

 Most languages profit greatly from the possibility to leverage existing tooling for the language.
 For instance the Haskell language server facilitates a plugin system that allows it to integrate with existing tooling projects [@hls-plugin-search].
-Plugins provide capabilities for linting [@hls-hlint-plugin], formatting [@hls-floskell-plugin,hls-ormolu-plugin] documentation [@hls-haddock-comments-plugin] and other code actions [@hls-tactics-plugin] across multiple compiler versions.
+Plugins provide capabilities for linting [@hls-hlint-plugin], formatting [@hls-floskell-plugin,hls-ormolu-plugin], documentation [@hls-haddock-comments-plugin] and other code actions [@hls-tactics-plugin] across multiple compiler versions.
 While this requires HSL to be compiled with the same compiler version in use by the IDE, it also avoids large scale reimplementations of compiler features in an entirely different language.

 Similarly, the Ocaml language service builds on top of existing infrastructure by relying on the Merlin project introduced in [@sec:Merlin].